mrhm-dev/full-stack-army/resources/lecture-103/README.md

 2. Authorization Request: The client redirects the user to the authorization server, requesting authorization to access the user's resources.
 3. User Authentication: The user authenticates themselves with the authorization server, verifying their identity.
 4. Authorization Grant: The user grants permissions to the client to access their resources.
-This is often dene by the user explicitly approving the request.
+This is often done by the user explicitly approving the request.
 5. Access Token Request: The client sends an authorization grant and client credentials to the authorization server, requesting an access token.
-6. Access Token Issuance: The authorization server validates the request, and if successful, issues and access token to the client.
+6. Access Token Issuance: The authorization server validates the request, and if successful, issues an access token to the client.
-7. Resource Access: The client presents the access token to the resource server to access the protected resources on behalf of the client.
+7. Resource Access: The client presents the access token to the resource server to access the protected resources on behalf of the user.
     <br><br>
     OAuth 2.0 provides several grant types for different scenarios, such as authorization code flow, implicit flow, client credentials flow, and resource owner password credentials flow.
 Each grant type has its own specific use cases and security considerations.
     <br><br>